SofieThi/STH_Visual/assignment_1/README.md

 ## Discussion of results

-Results: getting a .csv file with a column for the filename and three columns showing the filenames of the closest images in descending order
+Results: getting a .csv file with a column for the filename and three columns showing the filenames of the three closest images in descending order.
+The first image () is the traget image itself, therefore it makes sense its score is 0,0.
+The second closets image to the target image is...